MV Connemara: Connemara

-On 19 September 2024, Connemara lost power at 10:30pm about 3.7km off Sinclair Head while crossing the Cook Strait after leaving Wellington.
+On 19 September 2024, Connemara lost power at 10:30pm about 3.7 km off Sinclair Head while crossing the Cook Strait after leaving Wellington.
 The ferry was carrying 88 people at the time of the power outage.
 The tug boat Tapuhi towed it back to Wellington while a second tug Tiaki provided steerage in the early hours of 20 September.
 Regulatory body Maritime New Zealand launched an investigation into the power outage.

 On 8 October 2024, the Connemara hit a wharf in Picton while berthing under strong winds.
 She lost power again in Wellington Harbour on 11 October 2024.
 At the time, the Connemara was carrying between 435 and 450 people and was traveling from Picton to Wellington.
 The ferry dropped anchor near the Miramar Peninsula.
 While the ferry had called a tug boat, the ship crew had managed to resolve the engine issue before the boat was dispatched.

+On 8 January 2026, the Connemara was forced to return to Wellington after a fault was discovered with its ramp.
+200 passengers were stranded and had to spend the night in Wellington while specialist crane operators worked to lower the ramp.

+In mid-March 2026, a technical fault aboard the Connemara led to the cancellation of ferry services on 12 and 13 March, disrupting travel across the Cook Strait.